| nearest.raster.point {spatstat} | R Documentation |

 Logical flag indicating whether to return the row and column indices, or the actual x,y coordinates. |

-should be a window (an object of class
+The argument w should be a window (an object of class

-for details)
+"owin", see owin.object for details)

-.
+of type "mask".
 This represents a binary pixel image.

-should be numeric vectors
+The arguments x and y should be numeric vectors

 of equal length.
 They are interpreted as the coordinates of

 points in space.
-For each point (x[i], y[i])
+For each point (x[i], y[i]), the function

-finds the nearest pixel in the grid of pixels for w
+finds the nearest pixel in the grid of pixels for w.

-If indices=TRUE
+If indices=TRUE,

-this function returns a list containing two vectors rr
+this function returns a list containing two vectors rr and

 giving row and column positions (in the image matrix).

-, a list containing
+If indices=FALSE, a list containing

-giving actual coordinates
+vectors x and y giving actual coordinates

 of the pixels.